eclipse-che/che-docs/src/main/_docs/setup/setup-cli.md

 If you run the Che CLI in this configuration, then any changes made to the bash files or templates in those repositories will be used without having to first rebuild the CLI image.

-## Custom CLI Assemblies
+## Custom CLI
-The Che CLI was designed to easily be overridden to allow different CLIs to be created from the same base structure.
+The Che CLI was designed to be overridden to allow different CLIs to be created from the same base structure.
 This is how Codenvy and ARTIK has an identical CLIs to Che.
 The CLI is created with a few minimal assets:

 ```
 /dockerfiles/cli/build.sh               # Local file to build the image